Freestyle Music Park: Development of Hard Rock Park

+Jon Binkowski, a businessman from Florida who had worked in the amusement-park industry, bought a small theater in Myrtle Beach, South Carolina, in 1999 or 2000.
+The theater, known as the Ice Castle, did not attract as many guests as Binkowski had expected.
+Binkowski and Rank Group executive Steven Goodwin began developing plans for an amusement park around the Ice Castle known as Fantasy Harbour.
+Early in the planning process, Binkowski and Goodwin considered theming the park to the four seasons of summer, spring, winter and fall.
+After investors said a season–themed amusement park would be too generic, Binkowski considered partnering with Metro-Goldwyn-Mayer to create an amusement park themed to MGM films, but this idea was too costly.
+Finally, in 2002, Binkowski proposed a Hard Rock Cafe–themed park in a late-night email to Goodwin, who himself had worked for Hard Rock Cafe in the late 1990s.
+They spent two hours drawing up plans for the park in a Kinko's store in Hollywood, Los Angeles.

 Plans for a Hard Rock-themed amusement park were released in 2003, but at the time funding and licensing agreements had yet to be finalized.
+The park was budgeted at $250 million by January 2005, and Binkowski and Goodwin sought $25 million to $30 million from the government of Horry County, South Carolina.
+However, as Binkowski and Goodwin were reluctant to submit detailed business plans, members of the county council refused to approve the bond financing.
 AVX Corporation CEO Dick Rosen and other investors including Ziel Feldman and Safe Harbor Capital Partners managing partner Amnon Bar-Tur created two companies.
 Myrtle Property Owners I, which invested in the proposed theme park and Myrtle Property Owners II which bought land from Rosen with the intent to build a hotel along the Intracoastal Waterway in October 2005.
 A feasibility study predicted 3 million visitors a year in the park's first year, with growth of nine percent the second year and decreasing growth rates after that.

-By 2006, a licensing agreement with the Hard Rock franchise was reached.
+By 2006, a licensing agreement with the Hard Rock franchise was reached, two days before the Ice Castle had been scheduled for foreclosure.
 The Hard Rock name was licensed from Seminole Nation–owned Hard Rock International, current owners/operators of the Hard Rock Cafe brand, to HRP Myrtle Beach Operations, LLC, which designed and built the park, for a fee of $2.5 million per year.
-Investors included Tim Duncan and AVX Corporation CEO Dick Rosen.
+Africa Israel Investments owned the majority stake in the park.
+Investors also included Tim Duncan and AVX Corporation CEO Dick Rosen.
 Financing also included a loan of $385 million, though the park only cost $225 million to build.
-An early theme was the four seasons of summer, spring, winter and fall.
+Most of the financing, about $305 million, was junk bonds.
+Real estate owners and investors in Myrtle Beach also agreed to give the project $37 million in cash, along with several parcels of land worth $25 million, if they could obtain a partial ownership stake in the park.